-The following table sets forth by level within the fair value hierarchy "Financial instruments owned, at fair value," "Financial instruments sold, but not yet purchased, at fair value" and other financial assets and financial liabilities accounted for at fair value under the fair value option as of December 31, 2010 (in thousands).
+The following table sets forth by level within the fair value hierarchy "Financial instruments owned, at fair value," "Financial instruments sold, but not yet purchased, at fair value" and other financial assets and financial liabilities accounted for at fair value on a recurring basis and under the fair value option as of December 31, 2011 (in thousands).
 Refer to note 2 for further information on the fair value hierarchy.
 Assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.